Vandenberg Space Launch Complex 3

 Space Launch Complex 3 (SLC-3) is a launch site at Vandenberg Space Force Base that consists of two separate launch pads.
-SLC-3E (East) is currently used by the Atlas V launch vehicle, while SLC-3W (West) has been demolished.
+Space Launch Complex 3 East (SLC-3E) was used by the Atlas V launch vehicle before it was decommissioned in August 2021 with the final launch taking place on November 10, 2022, at 09:49, while Space Launch Complex 3 West (SLC-3W) has been demolished.

 Launches from Vandenberg fly southward, allowing payloads to be placed in high-inclination orbits such as polar or Sun-synchronous orbit, which allow full global coverage on a regular basis and are often used for weather, Earth observation, and reconnaissance satellites.
 These orbits are difficult to reach from Cape Canaveral Space Force Station, where launches must fly eastward due to major population centers to both the north and south of Kennedy Space Center.
 Avoiding these would require hugely inefficient maneuvering, greatly reducing payload capacity.

 SLC-3E was the launch site of the Mars lander InSight in May 2018.

 SLC-3E

-History

-One of two Atlas-Agena pads at VAFB, SLC-3E was originally the designated facility for MIDAS (Missile Defense Alarm System) launches and hosted its first flight on 12 July 1961.
-After the MIDAS program ended in 1966, SLC-3E then hosted reentry vehicle tests in 1967-68 as part of Project PRIME.
+One of two Atlas-Agena pads at VAFB, SLC-3E was originally the designated facility for MIDAS (Missile Defense Alarm System) launches and hosted its first flight on July 12, 1961.
+After the MIDAS program ended in 1966, SLC-3E then hosted reentry vehicle tests in 1967–68 as part of Project PRIME.
 The pad was mothballed for a decade, then returned to use in the late 1970s for NAVSTAR communications satellites on refurbished Atlas E/F missiles.
-On 19 December 1981, Atlas 76E crashed a few hundred feet from the pad after an engine failure, but no serious damage resulted to facilities.
-SLC-3E was then converted for the Atlas H (Atlas-Centaur core with a solid upper stage in place of the Centaur) and hosted ELINT satellite launches from 1983-87.
+On December 19, 1981, Atlas 76E crashed a few hundred feet from the pad after an engine failure, but no serious damage resulted to facilities.
+SLC-3E was then converted for the Atlas H (Atlas-Centaur core with a solid upper stage in place of the Centaur) and hosted ELINT satellite launches from 1983 to 1987.
 The pad was mothballed once again and not used for the next 12 years, when it was revived for the Atlas IIAS.

 Three successful Atlas IIAS missions were flown from SLC-3E.
 The first mission, flown on December 18, 1999, launched the Terra satellite.
 The other two launched satellites in the Naval Ocean Surveillance System, USA 160 and USA 173.
-The final Atlas IIAS mission from SLC-3E was launched on 2 December 2003.
+The final Atlas IIAS mission from SLC-3E was launched on December 2, 2003.